The perfect team — collaborative, informed, experienced, and by golly, even a little bit fun.

 Before founding LaCoste Design in May of 2005, Kerry worked as a designer and creative director at some of the best nationally recognized corporate design firms in Costa Mesa, CA, Boston and Chicago.
 His conceptual thinking, intuition, sensitivity and understanding of the clients, their represented companies and business goals has resulted in design solutions that deliver smart, strategic, creative and memorable messaging and visuals that consistently surpassed expectations.

-His work has been honored in numerous national and internationally competitions and publications including American Institute of Graphic Arts (AIGA) BoNE Show: Best of New England Design; AIGA/ Triad Awards: The Best in Annual Reporting Among Midwest Public Companies; Applied Arts Magazine (Canada): Design Annual; Seven consecutive years in The Black Book Annual Report 100 Awards Show; Communications Arts Magazine’s Design Annual, Graphic Design; USA Magazine’s Design Annual, Graphis Design Annual, Graphis Annual Reports 8, How Magazine’s International Annual of Design and Self Promotion Annual; LogoLounge 10, The Mead Annual Report Show, MerComm’s International Galaxy and International ARC Awards, The National Investor Relations Institute (NIRI) Annual Report Competition, RockPort Publishers: The Art of Paper Graphics, The Potlatch Annual Report Show, Print Magazine Design Annual, Print Magazine Casebook: Best Letterheads and Business Cards 6, Sappi Annual Report Show and Designer Awards, Supon Design Group’s International Logos & Trademarks 4.
+His work has been honored in numerous national and internationally competitions and publications including the American Institute of Graphic Arts (AIGA) BoNE Show: Best of New England Design; AIGA/ Triad Awards: The Best in Annual Reporting Among Midwest Public Companies; Applied Arts Magazine (Canada): Design Annual; Seven consecutive years in The Black Book Annual Report 100 Awards Show; Communications Arts Magazine’s Design Annual; Graphic Design: USA Magazine’s Design Annual; Graphis Design Annual and Graphis Annual Reports 8; How Magazine’s International Annual of Design and Self Promotion Annual; LogoLounge 10; The Mead Annual Report Show; MerComm’s International Galaxy and International ARC Awards; The National Investor Relations Institute (NIRI) Annual Report Competition; RockPort Publishers: The Art of Paper Graphics; The Potlatch Annual Report Show; Print Magazine Design Annual, Print Magazine Casebook: Best Letterheads and Business Cards 6; Sappi Annual Report Show and Designer Awards; Supon Design Group’s International Logos & Trademarks 4.

 Initially, Kerry’s passion was drumming and he pursed a degree in percussion at the University of Northern Iowa before transferring to Iowa State University where he received his Bachelor of Fine Arts Degree in Graphic Design.
 He constantly finds inspiration in the fields of music and design and utilizes cross discipline approaches to influence and expand his knowledge in both areas.